rsms/hue/README.md

   - Runtime library: Provides a few select features like stdio access
 - Features an immutable persistent vector implementation inspired by Clojure that's pretty darn fast (almost constant time complexity.)

-Objectives and plans:

-1. Have fun
-2. Take is slowly and go bottom-up, analyzing machine code and drinking coffee
-3. Functions that can capture its environment
-4. Complex types (records/structs/et al) with automatic reference counting
-5. Listen to Black Sabbath and take over the worlds

-Seriously, this is just for fun.
-Don't expect anything from this project.

 ## Examples

 A classic example of a recursive procedure is the function used to calculate the factorial of a natural number.
 When compiled with optimizations in Hue, this becomes a true tail recursive function.